Naked is not always best

-I was recently asked for some advice for speaking in front of people at an AGM, my first thought was to say Picture them Naked.
+I was recently asked for some advice about speaking in front of people at an AGM, my first thought was to say picture them naked.

-However when I actually thought about that statement and I a not really sure if that would work.
-I think if I was in a room full of naked people I would start to feel rather self-conscious and some uneasy.
+However, when I actually thought about that statement I am not really sure if that would work.
+I think if I was in a room full of naked people I would start to feel rather self-conscious and somewhat uneasy.

-I did have some advise which I felt was useful and so I shared it
+I did have some advice which I felt was useful and so I shared it

 I would like to say I have given thousands of speeches and I am never nervous, but that is not the case.
 I am always worried about giving them, I guess it is something about standing in front of your peers.

-- Make sure you kick of your speech by thanking your team of VOLUNTEERS and it is important to emphasise with out over doing it that your all volunteers – there is a key reason behind this, it not just about saying to people I am not paid for this but it also in people minds sets them to think about support.
+- Make sure you kick off your speech by thanking your team of VOLUNTEERS and it is important to emphasise without overdoing it that your all volunteers.
+There is a key reason behind this, it not just about saying to people I am not paid for this but it also in people minds sets them to think about support.
 It may not be support as in I will come along and help but it might be support on the night and for your speech.

-- Be honest with people if some one ask you a question you don’t know the answer to say so but follow that up with “but I know where to find out – and if you see me after and give my your contact details when I have the answer I will let you know”
+- Be honest with people if someone asks you a question you don’t know the answer to say so, but follow that up with “but I know where to find out – and if you see me after and give me your contact details when I have the answer I will let you know”

-- If you making a speech read it to someone before hand sit person down and tell them this is their chance to be a difficult as they can be and to listen to your speech and then ask any questions she can think of – make a note of the questions and have a think about how to answers to those questions if they came up or amend your speech to answer the question.
+- Read your speech aloud to someone beforehand.
+Sit a person/friend/partner down and tell them this is their chance to be as difficult as they can be.
+Get them to ask any questions no matter, how daft, they can think of.
+Make a note of the questions and have a think about how to answers to those questions if they came up or amend your speech to answer the questions.

-- Finally have confidence in your speech and try if you can to learn it, if you deliver it confidently then people will accept that you know what you’re talking about.
-If you fumble though reading if from your notes then people will think you have not clue.
+- Finally, have confidence in your speech and try if you can to learn it, if you deliver it confidently then people will accept that you know what you’re talking about.
+If you fumble through reading if from your notes then people will think you have no